team-approx-bayes/dl-with-bayes/README.md

 of PyTorch-SSO for CUDA/MPI support.

 ## Quick Start
-To get familiar with the benefits of VOGN and PyTorch-SSO, you can start with the [toy example](./toy_example).
+To get familiar with the benefits of VOGN and the usage of PyTorch-SSO, you can start with the [toy example](./toy_example).

 ## Applications
 - Image classification ([MNIST](./classification),